williamollio/minitalk/README.md

 ```
 ./client <client PID> <string to sent>
 ```
-Finally, run to delete the outputs files and the librairy created :
+Finally, run this one to delete the outputs files and the librairy created :
 ```
 make fclean
 ```